Music work experience

 Sofia Nazar-Chadwick talks through the range of events hosted at Lakeside Arts Centre, University Park Campus, where music student traineeships are available.

 Undergraduate work placement module

-We offer second-year undergraduate music students the opportunity to gain experience in a workplace relevant to their studies.
-This module is an integral, credit bearing part of your degree.
+Second-year undergraduate music students can gain experience in a workplace relevant to their studies.
+This module is an integral, credit-bearing part of your degree.

-We currently offer more than 20 placements at music-related organisations in Nottingham and the East Midlands, including:
+We offer more than 20 placements at music-related organisations in Nottingham and the East Midlands, including:

 We offer four paid part-time traineeships.
 Trainees help in the management of the University Philharmonia and University Choir.

 Trainees develop invaluable skills and knowledge in orchestral and choir management, concert management, music librarianship, and marketing, working alongside professional arts practitioners and administrators.